lingtalfi/jVideoPlayer/README.md

 - plugin.mantis.clonethumbnailpreview: display a thumbnail preview, when the user hovers the timeline, using a cloned video tag trick
 - plugin.mantis.timelinemark: allow the developer to write marks on the timeline, useful for representing the ads position for instance
 - plugin.mantis.timeelapsed: display the elapsed time at any moment
+- plugin.mantis.backtoapp: display an arrow that links back to the previous page